 How Much and How Often?

-- Have your high schooler write regularly—4-5 days a week—for a variety of subjects.
+- Your high schooler needs to write regularly—4-5 days a week—for a variety of subjects.

 - 2-3 short writing projects per month makes a good goal.
-Your child should take these compositions completely through the stages of the writing process, from brainstorming to final copy.
+Students should take these compositions completely through the stages of the writing process, from brainstorming to final copy.

 - In addition, assign 1-2 longer research papers, each of which can be spread out over an entire quarter.
 These can range from 4-15 pages, depending on age and skill level.
 Requirements for a 9th grader should not be as stringent as those for a senior.